CEOs take familiar, frustrating path to Washington on budget woes

 For these corporate leaders, it’s a bit like the movie “Groundhog Day,” where the main character lives the same day over and over, wondering whether there is a way out of the scene.

-The U.S. government faces the possibility of a partial shutdown on October 1 as Congress struggles to pass an emergency spending bill that the Republican-controlled House of Representatives wants to use to defund President Barack Obama’s healthcare law.
-The Democrat-controlled Senate and the White House reject the Republican position.
-If the gridlock persists then a spending bill may not be passed into law by the Tuesday deadline, triggering the shutdown.
+The U.S. government faces the possibility of a partial shutdown of operations on October 1 as Congress struggles to pass an emergency spending bill.
+Republicans in the U.S. House of Representatives want a one-year delay in the October 1 start of the Affordable Care Act, or Obamacare, President Barack Obama’s signature healthcare legislation, in return for raising U.S. borrowing authority by enough to let the Treasury borrow through the end of 2014.

-Even though many of the CEOs believe federal spending is excessive and a large budget deficit puts U.S. economic health at risk, they want Congress to pass the spending bill and raise the limit on government borrowing.
+Even though many of the CEOs believe federal spending is excessive and the deficit puts U.S. economic health at risk, they want Congress to pass an emergency measure.

 On Friday, the U.S. Chamber of Commerce and 235 other business groups joined the push.
 In a joint letter to Congress, they urged lawmakers to fund the government past the deadline and to “act expeditiously to raise the nation’s debt limit.”